-Italy has an economy which is very diverse.
-It is divided into two parts, one is the agricultural based, subsidized public sector and the other is the developed high performing industrial sector.
+Italy has an economy that is very diverse.
+It is divided into two parts, one is the agricultural-based, subsidized public sector and the other is the developed high performing industrial sector.
 The private companies dominate the

 Some of the key emerging sectors in Italy are:

 South of Italy accounts for almost 63% of the farms in all of Italy, in recent years there has been a massive surge in the production of citrus fruits and wheat.
-While the North of Italy has seen increase in the production of dairy products, meat and rice.
-This is due to a variety of reasons which include, better policies, management, technology and logistics.
+While the North of Italy has seen an increase in the production of dairy products, meat, and rice.
+This is due to a variety of reasons which include, better policies, management, technology, and logistics.

 Retail, Telecom, Tourism, Financial Services, and the Transport system that includes both rail and roads are key to the thriving of the services sector, more than two-thirds of the Italian population is employed in the services sector which in turn contributes around three-fourth to the Italian GDP.